MucciDev/HzCheck/README.md

 # HzCheck
 HzCheck is a Python library that provides various tools for retrieving information about a network and its devices.
 It was created to help people get network information using Python.

-I started this project just two days ago, and I've already added a bunch of useful functions that allow you to get information such as the WiFi name, the devices connected to the WiFi, the IP addresses of devices, and more.
+I started this project just a week ago, and I've already added a bunch of useful functions that allow you to get information such as the WiFi name, the devices connected to the WiFi, the IP addresses of devices, and more.

 ## Installation
 To install HzCheck, simply use git: